top of page

 From there, you’ll be able to:

-• Add new locations manually.
+• Add new location pages manually.

-• Choose existing pages to connect.
+• Choose existing location pages to connect to the main brand page.

 • Upload locations in bulk using a spreadsheet template.